Internet Gaming Disorder, Illegal Electroshock Therapy, and Gaming Culture in China

 The American Psychological Association (APA) considers Internet Gaming Disorder (IGD) to be a disorder warranting more research and attention - but did not include it in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), citing insufficient evidence.
 The World Health Organization, however, considers it a disorder, including it in the International Classification of Diseases (ICD-11).
 The ICD-11 defines IGD as lack of self-control over gaming.

-Symptoms of IGD include the irresistible urge to game, gaming affecting sleep, school and memory,
+Symptoms of IGD include the irresistible urge to game, gaming affecting sleep, school and memory.
+Though the diagnosis is still controversial, there are already camps that treat IGD in much of Asia.

 Since the APA does not consider IGD to be official enough of a disorder, the diagnosis has not taken off in the United States and most of the Western world.
 But up to 10% of Chinese adolescents have IGD, according to a recent meta-analysis.
 Higher prevalence of IGD is reported in Asia, but is it really because Asians are predisposed to IGD, or because the disorder is a common diagnosis in Asia?